Bicycles, Segways, rowboats, trams, and golf carts are some of the many ways you can explore the Versailles Gardens.

 The easiest way to save from standing in long queues is to purchase mobile tickets on your phone.
 We used the app, Get Your Guide, many times during our stay in Versailles as its offerings cover everything you could buy in advance.
-Get Your Guide includes hundreds of destination tours and entry tickets, and we found having every ticket in one app for our Paris and Barcelona vacation very convenient.
+Get Your Guide includes hundreds of destination tours and entry tickets, and I found having every ticket in one app for our Paris and Barcelona vacation very convenient.

 Having the mobile ticket in advance saves you from standing in line to buy a ticket at the Palace.
 Even guests with tickets require a security queue and cannot skip the line.
 Go straight to the security line by 8:45AM if possible to be the first inside the palace.

 You can also order tickets which include a timed entry tickets with an audio guide.

 Those who have the Paris Museum Pass for 2, 4, or 6 days can also use the pass for entry into the Palace.
 This is a smart choice for those who plan to visit the Louvre, Musée D’Orsay, Versailles, and one other museum or monument.
 Children under 18 are free at all Paris museums, so only parents need to purchase them.